 It’s the 21st Century – yet hundreds of thousands of people are still dying from malaria, the world’s oldest and deadliest disease that reportedly killed Alexander the Great in 323BC.

-According to the 2020 World Health Organization report, in 2019 the global tally of malaria cases was 229 million, a figure that has remained virtually unchanged over the last four years.
+According to the 2022 World Health Organization report, the total number of malaria cases reached 247 million with 620 000 deaths, a frightening increase since 2019 – caused in part by the global Covid-19 pandemic that saw essential funding and resources being shifted to fighting Covid-19.
 As in past years, the African continent shouldered more than 90% of the overall burden.

-Malaria killed 409 000 people in 2019, most of them babies and toddlers in sub-Saharan Africa.
-A child dies every two minutes around the clock from the blood-sucking bite of the Anopheles mosquito and pregnant women are also at high risk.
+A child dies every two minutes around the clock from the blood-sucking bite of the Anopheles mosquito.
+Pregnant women are also at high risk.

-Malaria is a formidable foe and it’s always lurking, especially in the low-lying, swampy areas where our Land Rover humanitarian journeys often take us.
-Kingsley has had malaria more than 50 times and the rest of our expedition team have also suffered plenty of bouts.
-When you have personally suffered from the agony and discomfort of malaria, sometimes not sure if you’re going to live through it – and, on one occasion, a desperately ill villager dying of malaria in one of our expedition Land Rovers as we raced him to the nearest hospital – you absolutely, definitively know first-hand, the devastating impact of this disease and why’s it’s also referred to as ‘the silent killer’.
+Malaria is a formidable foe and it’s always lurking, especially in the low-lying, high-rainfall areas where our Land Rover humanitarian journeys often take us.
+Kingsley has had malaria more than 50 times and the rest of our expedition team have also suffered plenty of bouts; most recently, all six expedition members went down with life-threatening malaria during the Defender Transcontinental Expedition’s journey through Africa.
+When you have personally suffered from the agony and discomfort of malaria, sometimes not sure if you’re going to live through it – and, on one occasion, a desperately ill villager dying of malaria in one of our expedition Land Rovers as we raced him to the nearest hospital – you definitively know first-hand, the devastating impact of this disease and why’s it’s also referred to as ‘the silent killer’.

 This is why malaria prevention remains our biggest humanitarian project and we adhere to the World Health Organisation’s three most important malaria prevention techniques: